 How did Trilobites survive for so long?

-Trilobites were highly adaptable species, thanks to their numerous mating strategy and defensive countermeasures, which allowed them to thrive all over the world.
-In 300 million years of activity, they managed to survive quite a few mass extinction events before finally fading from existence in the event that wiped out 90% of species roaming the planet.
+They were highly adaptable species, thanks to their numerous mating strategy and defensive countermeasures, which allowed them to thrive worldwide.
+In 300 million years of activity, they survived quite a few mass extinction events before finally fading from existence if they wiped out 90% of species roaming the planet.

 How big were Trilobites?